dkim2448/personal-portfolio/README.md

 - **clear and intuitive navigation**
   a simple navigation bar at the top allows users to quickly access major sections of the site, including “work,” “about,” and “contact.” this makes it easy for visitors to find what they're looking for without unnecessary clicks.

-- **dynamic project showcase**
-  one of the core elements of the website is a dedicated section that highlights my projects. each project tile includes interactive elements and links to more detailed information, helping users understand the purpose, technologies, and outcomes of each project.

 - **interactive user experience**
   subtle animations and hover effects are incorporated throughout the site to create a more engaging experience. these interactions enhance usability while keeping the interface smooth and responsive.